 Contemporary style, the style of today

 Contemporary style refers to current architecture and trends.
-It should not be confused with the modern style, that focuses on the aesthetics developed during the first half of the 20th century.
+It should not be confused with the modern style, which focuses on the aesthetics developed during the first half of the 20th century.

-When we talk about contemporary design, its impossible not to think of an amalgam of styles, ideas and reinterpretations of the past, brought up to date with the materials and technical solutions of the 21st century.
+When we talk about contemporary design, it's impossible not to think of an amalgam of styles, ideas, and reinterpretations of the past revamped with the materials and technical solutions of the 21st century.